-After the obsession to use drugs was lifted, I made up my mind to take full responsibility and change my life.
+After the obsession to use chemicals was lifted, I made up my mind to take full responsibility and change my life.
 I decided to stop blaming others for my failures, my feelings, and my fears.
 With the help of a few friends in recovery and a mentor, I conducted painstaking and introspective work on myself, made amends to as many people as I could (especially my children and family members), and forgave myself.
-During the early course of my recovery from addiction, I realized that my past transgressions and addiction to drugs, led me to my true passion and purpose in life, which is to influence, inspire, encourage, teach, and help others suffering from addiction and human developmental struggles.
+During the early course of my recovery from addiction, I realized that my past transgressions and addiction, led me to my true passion and purpose in life, which is to influence, inspire, encourage, teach, and help others suffering from addiction and human developmental struggles.

 In addition, I also completed all the core course requirements in the Marriage and Family Therapy program before changing my major to Human Development.
-During my years in school, I worked as a clinical director for two different drug and alcohol rehabilitation centers.
+During my years in school, I worked as a clinical director for two different addiction treatment centers.
 I also worked as a substance abuse counselor at various mental health and substance abuse treatment centers working with adults and adolescents.
 I obtained certification as a personal fitness trainer and started my own fitness training business.
 In the spring of 2012, I was accepted to the Chicago School of Professional Psychology where I earned my Doctorate Degree in Clinical Psychology all the while maintaining a perfect grade point average of 4.0 throughout my entire school process.